 Dr. Christopher J. LeCroy graduated from the University of Alabama School of Medicine in 2001 and completed his general surgery internship at the University of Alabama at Birmingham in 2002.
 He remained at the University of Alabama at Birmingham where he completed his general surgery residency in 2006 and his vascular surgery fellowship in 2008.

 Dr. Ginger Manos received her medical degree from American University of the Caribbean School of Medicine in 2005.
 She completed a general surgery residency at Virginia Tech Carilion School of Medicine in 2010.
 She is a diplomat of the American Board of General Surgery, October 2010.
-Dr. Manos completed a 2 year vascular surgery fellowship at Greenville University Medical Center in Greenville, South Carolina in June 2012
+Dr. Manos completed a 2 year vascular surgery fellowship at Greenville University Medical Center in Greenville, South Carolina in June 2012 and became board certified in vascular surgery in May 2013.

 In 2010, she received her medical license in South Carolina and became licensed in the state of Florida in February 2012.